mediv0/vue-input-validator/README.md

 <br />

 ### Security
-if you are using this package to validate password input, it's better to set `hideLabels` to `true`  in your login page to prevent an attacker to see your rules or something like that.
+If you are using this package to validate password input, it's better to set `hideLabels` to `true`  in your login page to prevent an attacker to see your rules or something like that.

 <br />

 ### Caveats
-validator component will be injected into the page after bonded element inserts, because of that, this.$validator functions won't work on created lifecycle hook.
+The validator component will be injected into the page after bonded element inserts, because of that, this.$validator functions won't work on created lifecycle hook.

-you can access it in mounted like example below to get the data on page load
+You can access it in the mounted function like the example below to get the data on page load.
 ```javascript
 <template>
     div v-if="isDataValid"> ... </div>